-• Undertaking the lead responsibility for raising awareness with staff in relation to Child Protection/ Safeguarding and the Prevent duty, providing advice and managing the completion of the Prevent risk assessment and action plan.

-• Overseeing the referral of cases of suspected abuse to the relevant agencies.

-• Ensuring appropriate referral records are maintained.

-• Ensuring an effective relationship with appropriate agencies is developed and maintained and liaising with the LADO and LSCB and other appropriate agencies to share information as required.

-• Ensuring that staff receive appropriate training in child protection/safeguarding and Prevent duties and are aware of the child protection procedures.
+- Undertaking the lead responsibility for raising awareness with governors and staff in relation to Child Protection/ Safeguarding and the Prevent duty, providing advice and managing the completion of the Prevent risk assessment and action plan. - Overseeing the referral of cases of suspected abuse to the relevant agencies. - Ensuring appropriate referral records are maintained. - Ensuring an effective relationship with appropriate agencies is developed and maintained and liaising with the LADO and LSCB and other appropriate agencies to share information as required. - Ensuring that governors and staff receive appropriate training in child protection/safeguarding and Prevent duties and are aware of the child protection procedures.

+4.2 Stockport County Football Education Programme Leader - Head of Education

+The Head of Education at Stockport County Football Education is Lucy Connell, who will lead on the programme as the Designated Safeguarding Officer (DSO).

+The programme leader is responsible for:
-• Ensuring all staff employed within the County Academy undertake their duties in accordance with child protection/ safeguarding and prevent statutory requirements.

-• Providing advice and support to staff and players.

-• Updating the Safeguarding Operational Group on case referrals and child protection/ safeguarding and Prevent duty activities.

-• Maintaining a record of any child protection referral, complaint or concern (even where that concern does not lead to a referral).

-• Raising awareness with staff of issues relating to the welfare of players and the promotion of a safe environment for students who are learning within the Group or in the community.

-• Provide mandatory safeguarding training to staff and partners.
+- Ensuring all staff employed within the Stockport County Football Education programme undertake their duties in accordance with child protection/safeguarding and Prevent statutory requirements. - Providing advice and support to staff and students. - Updating the Safeguarding Operational Group on case referrals and child protection/ safeguarding and Prevent duty activities. - Maintaining a record of any child protection referral, complaint or concern (even where that concern does not lead to a referral). - Raising awareness with staff of issues relating to the welfare of students and the promotion of a safe environment for students who are learning within the Group or in the community. - Provide mandatory safeguarding training to staff and partners.

-4.2 Employees, Workers and Volunteers
+4.3 Employees, Workers and Volunteers